 • Sinus congestion

-These respiratory symptoms can be particularly dangerous for individuals with pre-existing respiratory conditions, like asthma or chronic obstructive pulmonary disease (COPD).
-Mold-related respiratory issues that go untreated can even lead to the development of those conditions.
+These respiratory symptoms can be particularly dangerous for individuals with pre-existing respiratory conditions, such as asthma or chronic obstructive pulmonary disease (COPD).
+Mold-related respiratory issues that go untreated can even contribute to the development or worsening of these conditions.

 If you notice any respiratory symptoms, it’s important to take action quickly to avoid further health complications.